hoangton/smartcash/wallets/electrum/send-receive.rst

 **Unconfirmed**, followed by a clock indicator on the left.
 As the SmartCash network processes the transaction, the status will update in the transaction history list.
-The network confirms transactions with a new block roughly every 2.5 minutes, and a transaction is considered confirmed (and therefore spendable) after six confirmations.
+The network confirms transactions with a new block roughly every 5 seconds, and a transaction is considered confirmed (and therefore spendable) after six confirmations.
 These processed transactions are denoted with a green checkmark and the timestamp at which the transaction was made.